cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 * **Should the GUI session be locked due to inactivity?**
 * **Display the [Standard Mandatory DoD Notice and Consent Banner](https://www.stigviewer.com/stig/application_security_and_development/2018-12-24/finding/V-69349)?** *(only applies when installed on U.S. government information systems)*

 Following these prompts, the installer will reboot and Hedgehog Linux will boot into [kiosk mode](hedgehog-boot.md#HedgehogKioskMode).

-To continue setup, press **Alt+F4** to exit kiosk mode to the Hedgehog Linux desktop environment.
+Kiosk mode can be exited by connecting an external USB keyboard and pressing **Alt+F4**, upon which the *sensor* user's desktop is shown.

 ### <a name="HedgehogDesktop"></a> Desktop Environment